Australia 2003 Rugby World Cup

 Having spent most of the night worried that a Huntsman spider the size of a dinner plate was going to appear from behind the stained and rather grim curtains I promptly got the hell out of that grubby motel room and it was back to the airport.

-I was booked on the early morning Qantas Airways “red eye” flight to Sydney and I remember reading somewhere that Qantas in all their years had never had a plane crash and were the safest airline in the skies.
-That turned out to be a reassuring blessing as I recall a pretty nasty storm half way across Australia.
-We were thrown around at 30,000 feet and as I gripped the arm rests I kept thinking that today would not have been a great day to die – at least leave it till after the game!
+I was booked on the early morning Qantas Airways “red eye” flight to Sydney and I remember reading somewhere that Qantas in all their years had never had a plane crash and was the safest airline in the skies.
+That turned out to be a reassuring blessing as I recall a pretty nasty storm halfway across Australia.
+We were thrown around at 30,000 feet and as I gripped the armrests I kept thinking that today would not have been a great day to die – at least leave it till after the game!

 Saturday 22 November 2003

 As the rain continued to fall and with my body aching, my head pounding, my clothes soaked, my voice gone, Jonny Wilkinson kicked that iconic drop goal that would ultimately secure victory and history was made.
+England had won the Australia 2003 Rugby World Cup.
+The stuff of dreams for every England sports fan.
 Suddenly all those ailments were gone and a party like no other commenced.
-The Aussies kindly then took the decision to shut the bars in the local area so we headed into town to celebrate long into the night and beyond!
+The Aussies kindly then decided to shut the bars in the local area so we headed into town to celebrate long into the night and beyond!

 Sunday 23 November 2003